-In the last few years, we have suddenly seen a spike in usage of the term software platform.
-All types of software applications started getting called platform.
+In the last few years, we have suddenly seen a spike in the usage of the term software platform.
+All types of software applications started getting called platforms.
 But the term platform has a specific meaning which differentiates it from technology/software applications.
 A platform enables other software applications to run on it, mostly to be used by end-users.
-In other words, we could say that a platform by itself is useless to the end-users unless it is programmed or customised for specific usage.
+In other words, we could say that a platform by itself is useless to the end-users unless it is programmed or customized for specific usage.
 WordPress, Moodle, Google Forms, ODK, Avni - they are all platforms.
 Google Docs, MS Paint are not platforms as they are mostly consumed directly by the end-users.
-Though the ease of customisation can blur the lines between the user and the customiser and the same person may be playing both the roles.
+Though the ease of customization can blur the lines between the user and the customizer and the same person may be playing both roles.

 It was important to establish this distinction so that we can answer the more relevant question - how should we decide when to use a platform and when to develop a bespoke software application?
 Bespoke means custom-made—made based on the specifications of the person ordering it, as in a bespoke suit (from dictionary.com).
 The diagram below shows two distinct scenarios.

 The essential tradeoff between these two options is cost, time, risk, and requirement match.
 A list of tradeoff involved are as follows:

 |COST, TIME||Requires software development hence high costs, time||On the right platform, an order of magnitude is smaller compared to a bespoke application.|

 Uncertainties in quality being poor, cost, and time overruns of the software development undertaking.
 Often getting all three right has been difficult for most projects.

 Finding the right technology development organization (important to consider that domain expertise doesn't travel from high resource to low resource context)

 The extent of requirement fit offered by the platform has to be determined at the start itself, which could be technically challenging.